google/gsocguides/pages/mentor/12-workflow.md

 sidebar: mentor_sidebar
 ---

-Make sure that your student is familiar with the workflow of your community as early as possible.
+Make sure that your GSoC contributor is familiar with the workflow of your community as early as possible.
 Learning the toolchain a project uses, such as libraries, version control systems and bugtrackers, is high priority.
 Workflow also encompasses code review, talking with other developers about which algorithm is best for the problem at hand and other meta-questions about how to best get from specification to implemented solution.

 The best kind of workflows for the GSoC projects are iterative.
 That means that small, quantifiable goals are defined and then acted upon.
 For instance, an example of an iterative workflow is: